OpenLiberty/open-liberty-operator/docs/observability-deployment.md

 1. Follow the instructions from the ci.docker GitHub README <https://github.com/WASdev/ci.docker>.

   a.
 Set the `MP_HEALTH_CHECK` argument to true in your DockerFile.
-     This will add the mpHealth-1.0 feature in the server configuration.:
+     This will add the mpHealth-1.0 feature in the server configuration:

   ```DockerFile
   ARG MP_HEALTH_CHECK=true